 Findings: Effects of Cannabis on Ehlers-Danlos Syndrome

 Cannabis helps patients with Ehlers-Danlos syndrome manage the severe pain commonly associated with the disorder.
 The studies supporting cannabis’ effectiveness as a pain reliever are vast.
 Cannabis has been shown to be associated with a reduction in pain levels, as well as effectiveness for improving function and quality of life6.

 One study that looked at effective pain control methods for patients with Ehlers-Danlos syndrome, and yet didn’t include cannabis, found that opioids were among the most useful1.
 Opiates are commonly used to treat the pain associated with Ehlers-Danlos syndrome, the drugs sometimes have problematic side effects, including sedation, appetite loss, nausea, constipation and respiratory depression.

 After a year of regular use, patients with chronic pain were found to be at no greater risk of serious adverse effects than non-cannabis users6.

 States That Have Approved Medical Marijuana for Ehlers-Danlos Syndrome

-Currently, only the state of New Hampshire has approved medical marijuana specifically for the treatment of Ehlers-Danlos syndrome.
+Currently, only the states of New Hampshire and North Dakota have approved medical marijuana specifically for the treatment of Ehlers-Danlos syndrome.
 However, in Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.
 In addition, a number of other states will consider allowing medical marijuana to be used for the treatment of Ehlers-Danlos syndrome with the recommendation from a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).